Categorized in:

 January 2022 State Authorization Email Updates & Information

-By now you should have received either a notification from NC-SARA indicating your renewal for the period of March 2022-March 2023 or a request for additional information due to non-compliance.
-In either case, make sure you follow your campus' records retention policy with filing & retaining your communications from NC-SARA.
-If you have questions or need any assistance with information/questions you received from NC-SARA or the State Portal Entity, please do not hesitate to contact me.
+By now, you should have received either a notification from NC-SARA confirming your renewal for the period of March 2022–March 2023 or a request for additional information from our SPE due to non-compliance.
+In either case, please ensure you follow your campus's records retention policy for filing and retaining your communications from NC-SARA.
+If you have any questions or need assistance with the information you received from NC-SARA or the SPE, feel free to reach out to me.

-• Providing educaAon to students located overseas - I can honestly say that this is not an area that I know a ton about, but I do know *just enough* to be dangerous.
-Which is why I'm excited to see that WCET-SAN is offering a webinar on the topic on February 16th.
-There's no international compact we can belong to like SARA, and that means that there are international tax considerations, there may be required permissions from another country's department of state or education, there are some countries we can't (due to sanctions) deliver some (online) programs in (e.g. no engineering in Iran).
-There are universities that will not admit students located overseas due to the amount of legal and financial work necessary.
-While this may go beyond what you think falls in to our jobs when you think of "state" authorization, it is something that is becoming increasingly more common.
-Definitely something I know I'll be keeping my eye on this year
+• Providing Education to Overseas Students: This is an area where I don't know a lot, but I do know just enough to be dangerous, which is why I’m excited that WCET-SAN is hosting a webinar on the topic on February 16th.
+Unlike SARA for domestic students, no international compact exists, which means we have to navigate international tax considerations, obtain permissions from foreign departments of education or state, and comply with sanctions that prevent delivering certain programs in specific countries (e.g., no engineering programs in Iran).
+Some universities avoid admitting overseas students due to the legal and financial complexities involved.
+While this may seem beyond the scope of "state" authorization, it's an increasingly common issue that I’ll be keeping an eye on this year.

-Isakson & Roe update - Deadline for Veterans Benefits Flexibilities Extended: H.R.5545 - REMOTE Act, provides full MHA though June 1, 2022, for students who are continuing to participate in their courses solely by distance learning by reason of emergency and health related situations while utilizing GI Bill Benefits.
-This flexibility, to allow for full MHA rather than the reduced rate for students participating in courses solely online, was set to expire December 21, 2021.
-For more information on this issue you may wish to review: Update on Issues Affecting Veterans Benefits from November 11, 2021.
+• Isakson & Roe Update – Deadline for Veterans Benefits Flexibilities Extended: The REMOTE Act (H.R.5545) extends the full Monthly Housing Allowance (MHA) until June 1, 2022, for students using GI Bill benefits who are continuing to attend courses solely online due to emergency or health-related situations.
+This flexibility was previously set to expire on December 21, 2021.
+For more information, you may want to review the Update on Issues Affecting Veterans Benefits published on November 11, 2021.

 Erika G. Swain